bglowniak/Air-Quality-Analysis/README.md

 GT Junior Design Project for the ATSDR/CDC

 Team Members:
 Austin Bayon
 Brian Glowniak
 Zach Hussin
 Joel Katz
 Pramod Kotipalli
 Thomas Napolitano

 Clients:
 Aaron Grober
 Bradley Goodwin

 ## Development Information

 ### Libraries Used

-    * [PyQt5](https://pypi.org/project/PyQt5/) - PyQt5 is a set of Python bindings for Qt, which is a widely used set of cross platform C++ libraries for developing desktop GUIs.
+  * [PyQt5](https://pypi.org/project/PyQt5) - PyQt5 is a set of Python bindings for Qt, which is a widely used set of cross platform C++ libraries for developing desktop GUIs.
   * [fbs](https://github.com/mherrmann/fbs) - fman build system is a library created by Michael Herrmann that is used to easily package PyQt5 apps for cross-platform distribution.
+  * pandas
+  * numpy

 ### Environment Setup